dxps/blogship/readme.md

 # Blogship

-A lightweight and fast blog system.
+A lightweight and fast blogging system.

 _more-to-come_